Completing a Risk Assessment Form

 Upon receipt of a successful funding decision, researchers should begin implementing the risk mitigation plan outlined in their proposal.

 If the risks that were originally identified in the RAF change or evolve throughout your research, or new private partners are brought onto the project, researchers must inform the granting agency of these changes.
 The agency may require new risk assessment form(s) to be completed.
-UBC’s Research Security Team has created a post-award guide to assist you in understanding your obligations following receipt of your research funding.

 UBC Crest The official logo of the University of British Columbia.
 Urgent Message An exclamation mark in a speech bubble.
 Caret An arrowhead indicating direction.
 Arrow An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
+Bluesky The logo for the Bluesky social media service.
 Chats Two speech clouds.
 Facebook The logo for the Facebook social media service.
 Information The letter 'i' in a circle.
 Instagram The logo for the Instagram social media service.
 External Link An arrow entering a square.
 Linkedin The logo for the LinkedIn social media service.
 Location Pin A map location pin.
 Mail An envelope.
 Menu Three horizontal lines indicating a menu.
 Minus A minus sign.
 Telephone An antique telephone.
 Plus A plus symbol indicating more or the ability to add.
 Search A magnifying glass.
 Twitter The logo for the Twitter social media service.
 Youtube The logo for the YouTube video sharing service.